Webhooks

 ],

-"RegistrationStatus": "ACTIVE",
+"status": "ACTIVE",

-"Sector": "OTHER_PRODUCTS_SERVICES",
+"sector": "OTHER_PRODUCTS_SERVICES",

 }

-Registration Status Values: PENDING, ACTIVE, REJECTED, SUSPENDED
+Status Values: PENDING, ACTIVE, REJECTED, SUSPENDED

 PersonTypes Values: DIRECTOR, SHAREHOLDER, UBO